HackYourFutureBelgium/sql-database/week2/README.md

 This helps form a many-to-many relationship between the two original tables - an author (found in the `authors` table) can write multiple books (found in the `books` table), represented in the `authored` table by the multiple entries with their `author_id`.
 Simultaneously, a book can be written by multiple authors, found in the `authored` table as multiple entries with the same `book_id`.

 Finally, `author_id` and `book_id` together form the (*composite*) primary key of the `authored` table.
-This uniquely identifies the relationship and ensures that an author can't be related to the same book more than once, and vice-versa.
+This uniquely identifies the relationship and ensures that an author can't be related to the same book more than once, and vice versa.

 Here's the `books`, `authors`, and `authored` tables:

 ![alt text](<hyf - authored-1.png>)

 > [!TIP]
 > Tables like `authored` are called “joint” or “junction” tables.

 > [!NOTE]
 > There is no one-to-one relationship in our ER diagram.
-See the Appendix (TODO) for an example on how to store such a relationship in your tables.
+See the [Appendix](#appendix) for an example of how to store such a relationship in your tables.

-**It's your turn**!
+**It's your turn!**

 Based on the ER diagram, design the tables to represent **the relationship between Books and Publishers**.
-In this exercise, for the Publishers we just need to store their name.
+In this exercise, for the Publishers, we just need to store their name.

 Hint - you will need:
 - a `publishers` table
-- to make changes to the `authors` table
+- to make changes to the `books` table

 <details>
 <summary>View solution</summary>